 As we approached Banyuls-sur-Mer, the blue skies came out to stay and the wind kicked up.
 In the brief moments of no sun, we felt how intense the heat could have been today.
 Man, we were lucky today to have such a cool finish.

 It was a bit of a tease as we felt like we could see the end for a couple hours before we got to it, but it went by pretty quick and before we knew it, we were walking right through the touristy village on a Sunday and headed to the Mediterranean Sea.

-The water wasn't very cold at all and there were less people on the beach than we expected.
-It seems things start late in this part of Spain, so I think we were ahead of the crowd.
+The water wasn’t very cold at all and there were fewer people on the beach than we expected.
+It seems things start late in this part of France, so I think we were ahead of the crowd.
 It was pretty fun, and even after having finished many trails before, this one felt just as special.
-The HRP is relatively short compared to some of the other long trails I've done, but this was a tough one!
+The HRP is relatively short compared to some of the other long trails I’ve done, but this was a tough one!
 It felt like an accomplishment to have completed it.
 550mi/885km through the length of the Pyrenees from the Atlantic to the Mediterranean.

 There’s some artwork on a nearby building for the official start/endpoint of the GR10, which parallels the HRP and runs the Pyrenees on the French side.
 We went over there and I really liked that somehow even more than the Mediterranean.
 Soap had done the whole GR10 with bonus side trips and a couple zeros in 41 days.
 Quite the accomplishment.
 I started in Hendaye and did overlap with the GR10 at times.
 Since the HRP is more of a route (with multiple versions and guides), it was cool to have something that kinda validated an accomplishment of something quite challenging.